spglib/spglib/doc/index.rst

 Acknowledgments
 ----------------

-Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, Dimitar Pashov for the Fortran interface, and many other contributers.
+Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, Jingheng Fu for layer group implementation, Dimitar Pashov for the Fortran interface, and many other contributers.